 The Sprit of Collaboration:

 Although natural abilities, physical appearance, social skills and intellect can help get one noticed, it is often other less obvious and more implicit circumstances that lead to one’s position, title, authority and opportunities.
 Oftentimes, leadership is assigned and people find themselves in over their heads and don’t know it, but there is a strange tension.
 Most leaders are “situational leaders” simply responding to the problem in front of them.
-This is also referred to in the research literature as, Laissez-faire leadership.
+This is also sometimes referred to in the research literature as, Laissez-faire leadership–that is, doing very little or nothing until something urgent needs to get done.
 Most leaders are uniquely unqualified to collaborate.
 Indeed, collaboration can be more enchanting than rewarding and so stepping into this realm is almost always risky.
 Collaboration is not always what it is cracked up to be.
 The process can yield uncertain, surprising and spurious results.
 It is therefore important to understand the how, why and when to approaching collaboration before engaging in it willy-nilly or haphazardly.
 But when executed properly the benefits can far outweigh the risks.
 Anyone that has ever successfully organized a new entrepreneurial venture will tell you that collaboration is absolutely necessary for initiating the plan, getting the team focused and co-creating breakthrough learning for innovation.
 Entrepreneurs have the gift of casting vision and inspiring others to want to come along for the journey.
 Yet, we have also witnessed how risk averse people get caught off guard and end up in the dust.
 This is true in any field of endeavor, from artistic creative endeavors, to medical, engineering, business and technical including military and state governance; innovation rules!
 And collaboration is essential for co-creating and facilitating innovation and competitive advantage.